enfiskutensykkel/bf-compiler/README.md

-Brainfuck compiler for Mac OS X
+Brainfuck compiler for Mac OS X 10.11 and newer
 =====================================================================================================================
 Compile Brainfuck programs to Mach-O executables for x86-64.